gazebosim/gz-sim/tutorials/spacecraft_thrusters.md

 a spacecraft thrusters model in Gazebo.
 The model provides a very simple interface to a solenoid valve that controls the flow of gas to the thruster.
 The thruster model is as follows:

-- force output equals maxThrust when the command is 1
+- force output equals max_thrust when the command is 1
 - force output equals 0 when the command is 0
 - force output is modeled according to a duty cycle with a given frequency, and thrust output is maximum at the ON state of the duty cycle